 A squad of either Viet Cong or North Vietnamese regulars captured Mike and two members of his unit.
 That night they marched through the jungle with the Americans’ arms bound behind their backs.
 At dawn, the prisoners dug pits, their jail cells.
 After being coerced into these holes, they were kept folded up in them during the day, covered with fetid forest trash.
 The next night they trekked farther, forced again at dawn to hollow out small dungeons.
 One American, wounded during capture, was too weak to dig.
 The soldiers dragged him a few yards into the bush.
 Hearing the fatal shot, Mike and his companion knew they somehow had to make a run for it.

 Before marching again that night, the jailers offered their prey a little rice.
 With a bit of energy, the pair tried to escape at what they thought was an opportune moment.
 They were recaptured but, by injuring one of their captors, angered them all.
-The next morning, Mike and his partner learned there would only be one pit.
+The next morning, Mike and his partner learned there would be only one pit.

 “It’s OK,” I said.
 “It’s all right, now.”